kantord/terminal-tones/packages/cli/README.md

 - Kitty must be running for `--apply` to work.
 - `--apply` changes colors for active sessions; use the `include` line above to persist the theme across restarts.

+## X11 Wallpaper

+- The `set-wallpaper` command sets your X11 wallpaper per-screen, fitting to cover the screen.
+- Requires `feh`.
+Install it with your package manager, for example:
+  - Debian/Ubuntu: `sudo apt install feh`
+  - Arch: `sudo pacman -S feh`
+  - Fedora: `sudo dnf install feh`
+- Command used under the hood:
+  - `feh --no-fehbg --bg-fill <image>`